Exciting news!

 A brief bio about Yoland Wadsworth

-Yoland Wadsworth is the author of Australia's best-selling research and evaluation books (more than 50,000 copies sold) - Do It Yourself Social Research and Everyday Evaluation on the Run (both recently published 3rd editions in 2011, Allen & Unwin, Sydney), now also available internationally through Left Coast Press, San Francisco
+Yoland Wadsworth is the author of Australia's best-selling research and evaluation books (more than 58,000 copies sold) - Do It Yourself Social Research and Everyday Evaluation on the Run (both 3rd editions 2011, Routledge, London)

-She is an experienced research and evaluation practitioner, methodology theorist and consultant who has worked for government and community organisations in the health, community and human services sector over the past 38 years.
-She began life as a researcher with her first survey at sixteen years, and by eighteen was hand-calculating chi squares in the Mathematics Department at Monash University while receiving a classical sociology education (1969-1971) with a double major in history and sociology and minor in psychology, and later a PhD in the sociology of knowledge (1978-1985) entitled: 'Sociologists in Work: In Academic and Social Policy-Oriented Research Settings'.
+She is an experienced research and evaluation practitioner, methodology theorist and consultant who has worked for government and community organisations in the health, community and human services sector over fifty years.
+She began life as a researcher with her first survey at sixteen years, and by eighteen was hand-calculating chi squares in the Mathematics Department at Monash University as part of a sociology course in an arts degree (1969-1971) with a double major in history and sociology and a minor in psychology, and later a Masters Prelim and PhD in the sociology of knowledge (1978-1985) entitled: 'Sociologists in Work: In Academic and Social Policy-Oriented Research Settings'.

-She has been program manager of three action research resource centres in Melbourne over twenty five years; held senior government roles in research and policy, including with the Policy & Research Branch of the Victorian Department of Premier and Cabinet; co-founded the Health Issues Centre and the Australian Women's Health Network; and has been a recipient of multiple national evaluation awards.
+She has been program manager of three action research resource centres in Melbourne over twenty five years; held senior government roles in research and policy, including with the Policy & Research Branch of the Victorian Department of Premier and Cabinet; co-founded the Health Issues Centre and the Australian Women's Health Network; and been a recipient of multiple national evaluation awards.
 Yoland is also a 1995 Churchill Fellow, a life member of the international Action Learning Action Research Association, and a Fellow of the Australasian Evaluation Society.
-For the past fifteen years she has had various academic appointments (including at Victoria University, RMIT University, the University of Melbourne, and the Australian National University) as well as a private consultancy and writing business yolandwadsworth.net.au.
+For the past twenty five years she has had various academic appointments (including at Victoria University, RMIT University, the University of Melbourne, and the Australian National University) and a research methodology & user-design consultancy and writing business yolandwadsworth[dot]net[dot]au

-Being taken to see a lake infested with duckweed by her biology teacher, Wendy Hurle, at age fifteen marked the beginnings of her thinking about the conditions for living systems.
+Being taken to see a lake infested with duckweed by her biology teacher, Wendy Hurle, at age fifteen marked the beginnings of her thinking about the conditions for systemic life.

-Links to other people working elsewhere in the world in similar areas of thinking to those of Yoland Wadsworth's transdisciplinary living systems inquiry epistemology
+Links to other people working elsewhere in the world in similar areas of thinking to those of Yoland Wadsworth's transdisciplinary living systems inquiry meta-epistemology:

 Peter Senge at MIT, the Society for Organisational Learning and at the Presencing Institute

-Ray Ison, Rosalind Armson, Simon Bell and the Open University Systems Group
+Ray Ison, Rosalind Armson, Simon Bell, Rupesh Shah and the Open University Systems Group

 Gerald Midgley and Wendy Gregory of the Hull Systems Studies Centre and Environmental Science and Research (ESR) Social Systems Group